BendingSpoons/katana-swift/README.md

 struct GenerateRandomNumberFromBackend: SideEffect {
   func sideEffect(_ context: SideEffectContext<CounterState, AppDependencies>) throws {
     // invokes the `getRandomNumber` method that returns a promise that is fullfilled
-    // when the number is recevied.
+    // when the number is received.
     let promise = context.dependencies.APIManager.getRandomNumber()

     // we use await to wait for the promise to be fullfilled